 - A new vendor card opens, prefilled with the information on the selected vendor template.
 The Name field is prefilled with the new vendor’s name that you entered on the purchase invoice.

 - Proceed to fill in the remaining fields on the vendor card.
-For more information, see How to: Register New Vendors.
+For more information, see Register New Vendors.

 When you have completed the vendor card, choose the OK button to return to the Purchase Invoice window.